 US assault rifles are being sold on Telegram in Syria

+US assault rifles are being sold on the Telegram messaging app in Syria

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.